If your nose is itching it may be allergic rhinitis

 Medication.
 Many treatments are available.
 Here's a quick summary of the major types.

 Antihistamine tablets will help most patients.
-For the majority of people, one of the newer, less sedating preparations will be best.
-Some are available over the counter, such as loratadine (Alavert, Claritin, generic) and cetirizine (Zyrtec), while others such as fexofenadine (Allegra, generic) and desloratadine (Clarinex) require a prescription.
+For the majority of people, one of the less sedating preparations will be best.
+Many are available over the counter, such as loratadine (Alavert, Claritin, generic), cetirizine (Zyrtec, generic), and fexofenadine (Allegra, generic).
 High doses can produce sleepiness and dry mouth; men with benign prostatic hyperplasia (BPH) may have difficulty urinating.

 Nasal steroid sprays are very effective but usually take several days to kick in.
-Like the oral antihistamines, these prescription drugs can relieve eye symptoms as well as nose symptoms.
-Examples include beclomethasone (Beconase AQ) and triamcinolone (Nasacort AQ).
-Side effects may include nasal irritation and headaches; long-term use may slow growth in children.
+Like the oral antihistamines, these drugs can relieve eye symptoms as well as nose symptoms.
+Examples include budesonide (Rhinocort Allergy), fluticasone (Flonase Allergy Relief), and triamcinolone (Nasacort Allergy 24HR), which are available without prescription.
+Side effects may include nasal irritation and headaches.

-Antihistamine nasal sprays are as effective as oral antihistamines.
+Antihistamine nasal sprays are an alternative to oral antihistamines.
 Azelastine (Astelin) and olopatadine (Patanase) are available by prescription; some patients experience a bitter taste or drowsiness.

 Decongestants are available without prescription as tablets (pseudoephedrine, phenylephrine) or nasal sprays (phenylephrine, oxymetazoline) and can relieve nasal congestion but have little effect on other allergic rhinitis symptoms.
 Side effects may include nervousness, racing heart, elevated blood pressure, and insomnia.
 Men with BPH may have difficulty urinating.
 Decongestants should not be relied on for primary treatment but can be combined with a first-line drug for temporary use.
 You should not use a decongestant nasal spray for more than a few days.

-Other medications include an anticholinergic nasal spray called ipratropium (Atrovent), which is effective only for runny noses; an intranasal mast cell stabilizer (Cromolyn) and various anti-allergic eye drops can be used to treat eye symptoms.
+Other medications include an anticholinergic nasal spray called ipratropium (Atrovent), which is effective only for runny noses and various anti-allergic eye drops can be used to treat eye symptoms.
 In rare cases, patients with severe rhinitis may need a short course of oral steroids.

 Immunotherapy, or "allergy shots," can help achieve long-term control of allergic rhinitis.
 The regimen usually involves skin testing to identify the responsible allergens followed by weekly injections of gradually increasing doses of the allergen, and then maintenance injections every two to six weeks for several years.
 Most doctors reserve immunotherapy for patients who do not respond well to medication.